2015 United Kingdom general election: Media coverage

-According to researchers at Cardiff University and Loughborough University, TV news agendas focused on Conservative campaign issues partly because of editorial choices to report on news originally broken in the rightwing press but not that broken in the leftwing press.
-Researchers also found that most airtime was given to politicians from the Conservative party—especially in Channel 4's and Channel 5's news coverage, where they received more than a third of speaking time.
+According to researchers at Cardiff University and Loughborough University, TV news agendas focused on Conservative campaign issues partly because of editorial choices to report on news originally broken in the right-leaning press but not that broken in the left-leaning press.
+Researchers also found that the most airtime was given to Conservative politicians, especially in Channel 4's and Channel 5's news coverage, where they received more than a third of speaking time.
 Only ITV gave more airtime to Labour spokespeople (26.9% compared with 25.1% for the Conservatives).
 Airtime given to the two main political leaders, Cameron (22.4%) and Miliband (20.9%), was more balanced than that given to their parties.

 Smaller parties—especially the SNP—received unprecedented levels of media coverage because of speculation about a minority or coalition government.
 The five most prominent politicians were David Cameron (Con) (15% of TV and press appearances), Ed Miliband (Lab) (14.7%), Nick Clegg (Lib Dem) (6.5%), Nicola Sturgeon (SNP) (5.7%), and Nigel Farage (UKIP) (5.5%).
 However, according to analysts from Loughborough University Communication Research Centre, "the big winners of the media coverage were the Conservatives.
 They gained the most quotation time, the most strident press support, and coverage focused on their favoured issues (the economy and taxation, rather than say the NHS)".

 Other than politicians, 'business sources' were the most frequently quoted in the media.
-On the other hand, trade unions representatives, for example, received very little coverage, with business representatives receiving seven times more coverage than unions.
-Tony Blair was also in the top ten most prominent politicians (=9), warning people about the threat of the UK leaving the EU.
+On the other hand, trade union representatives, for example, received very little coverage, with business representatives receiving seven times more coverage than unions.
+Former prime minister Tony Blair was also in the top ten most prominent politicians (=9), warning against the possibility of the UK leaving the EU.